Shopify/web-configs/Best practices/React/Testing.md

     });
     ```

 * **Subcomponents rendered to manage the behaviour of your component**.
 You will sometimes render components entirely to manage internal state.
 This is very common in "controller" components — these will have very few props, but may render components that manage internal state.
 For example, a component might render a button that toggles some other part of the UI to be visible.
-In these cases, group the tests under desribes named after the subcomponent name (i.e., `describe('<ChildComponent />')`).
+In these cases, group the tests under `describe`s named after the subcomponent name (i.e., `describe('<ChildComponent />')`).

   ```js
   // Example using Jest and Enzyme: